 Color schemes: Color schemes for the country style are typically warm, soft and cheerful; sunny earth tones, like yellows, blues, greens, browns, and reds.
 You may also see pale pastels, (even pink!) a soft buttermilk hue is a standard favorite.

 In a modern country home, you may see walls painted in a crisp white, cream or ivory, or all the trim painted in white.

-Flooring: Covering the floor in a country home might be; wide wood planks or stone, like flagstone.
-Every country home may have an assortment of area rugs, such as; handmade hooked, flat-weave or braided rugs, stenciled floorcloth or folk dhurrie rugs.
+Flooring: Covering the floor in a country home; wide wood planks or stone, like flagstone.
+Every country home may have an assortment of area rugs, like handmade hooked, flat-weave or braided rugs, stenciled floor cloth or folk dhurrie rugs.

 Collectibles play a big role in country decorating.
-Some interior decorating ideas often used in the country look are baskets, folk art, old kitchenware, farm equipment and tools, antique toys, weather vanes, dried flowers, old duck decoys, mason jars, and more.
+Accessories often used in the country look are baskets, folk art, old kitchenware, farm equipment and tools, antique toys, weather vanes, dried flowers, old duck decoys, mason jars, and more.

 Architectural features: Architectural details often found in country room styles are; exposed beams, a fireplace, brick walls or fireplace, paneling or breadboard, gabled roofs, dormer windows, a big front porch with a swing, lap siding and shutters on the windows.

+Contemporary room design can be somewhat eccentric, yet coolly sophisticated.
 Today's contemporary design doesn't have to be austere and stark, as in days past.
-It is still very sophisticated, but more comfortable and livable.
+It is still sophisticated, but more livable.